-In last month’s article (“The Lost Art of Field Quality”), I took readers on a less-than-sentimental journey to the single worst project I have walked among hundreds since the 2007 housing crash.
+In last month’s article, “10 Tips to Get Your Field Quality in Order,” I took readers on a less-than-sentimental journey to the single worst project I have walked among hundreds since the 2007 housing crash.
 That builder, like every other in North America, is highly concerned about margin, and yet I could easily identify thousands of dollars per unit in product and process waste easily visible to the naked eye.

 The negative impact on quality is undeniable.
 Let’s say this builder was building 100 units per year, and that I could show them conservatively $2,500 in savings per house, that’s $250,000.
 The only catch is they have to start thinking differently (note that I did not say “work harder”).
 How do you think the builder would respond?
 How would you respond?
 We will return to these questions later, but let’s first address what this new way of thinking entails.